There I was happy in my own little world of model trains. And then I saw the odd expression on the face of a lady walking past.

 And rather than paying inflated prices in model and craft shops, I use industrial quantities from a trade building store.

-I’d dropped into the store to pick up more of the white gloop.
+I’d dropped into one such store to pick up more of the white gloop.
 The store was filled with large white-van builder type guys.
 I walked around nodding in a manly fashion at them, picked up the glue and plonked it on the counter.

-The till operator, who looked like he could bench press a Ford Transit scanned the item.
-‘What’s this for’ he said.
+The till operator, who looked like he could bench press a Ford Transit, scanned the item.
+‘What’s this for’ he asked.

 “It’s for a tunnel”, I said